About medical laboratory technologists

 CIHI's Health Workforce Database (HWDB) collects standardized, comparative data on the supply, demographics, geographic and distribution characteristics, and education and employment details of MLTs in Canada.

-- Data from 2008 to 2014 is available on request by completing this form or emailing us at firstname.lastname@example.org.
+- Data from 2008 to 2017 is available on request by completing this data inquiry form or emailing us at email@example.com.

 - For more information on CIHI's MLT data, visit the HWDB metadata page.